deskoh/docker-nginx-mtls/README.md

 openssl s_client -CAfile certs/server/serverCA.crt -connect localhost:8443
 ```

+## ECS Fargate DNS Discovery

+If `RESOLVER` is not defined, the startup script `50-get-dns.sh` will attempt to check if [Fargate Metadata Endpoint](https://docs.aws.amazon.com/AmazonECS/latest/userguide/task-metadata-endpoint-v4-fargate.html) is available to discover the DNS.

+The data returned by the endpoint is in a single line and can be found in `test/data.json`.
+The data can be served using [`serve` npm package](https://www.npmjs.com/package/serve) for testing.

 ## Client / Server configuration

 Server CA (trusted / loaded by client): `certs/server/serverCA.crt`